What is a Contract?

 There is a downside to freedom of contract too.
 Courts expect businesses to understand the legal effect of documents that they sign and commit to.

-Courts say that they are the best judge of the commercial fairness of a proposed contract.
-They are also best judge to decide whether the terms of an agreement are reasonable.
+Courts say that the parties to a contract are the best judge of the commercial fairness of a proposed contract.
+Businesses are also the best judge to decide whether the terms of an agreement are reasonable - before committing them.

-Courts do not readily accept that a company will commit itself to an agreement which it thinks is unfair, or contains unreasonable terms.
+Courts do not readily accept in business law cases that a company will commit itself to an agreement which it thinks is unfair, or contains unreasonable terms.

 Unless one party has taken unfair advantage of the other, or a term is so unreasonable that it cannot properly have been understood or considered, courts are unlikely to interfere with the contractual relationship.